About us

 Editorial Team

-Incé Husain (she/her) [editor, writer] is a neuroscience graduate student at Western University and freelance journalist.
+Incé Husain (she/her) [editor, writer] is a neuroscience PhD student at Western University and freelance journalist.
 She loves to write, and believes firmly in the ability of the press to question problematic norms, shape social ideologies, and ultimately nurture a more cerebral and artistic society.
 You can read her work on her journalism portfolio, The Unprecedented Times.
 Have a story, questions, or other?
 Write directly to ince33@gmail.com.

 Emmanuel Akanbi (he/him) [editor, writer] is an epidemiology and biostatistics graduate student at Western University and a freelance writer.
 He is very invested in the advancement of the public healthcare system and contributing to healthcare research.
 Emmanuel loves learning about different organizing histories and is always happy to talk about labour movements and protests.
+You can contact him at akanbi.e@proton.me.

 NVK (any) [editor, writer] is a community worker and activist in London.
 Growing up in London, they know it could be a better place — one where communities could grow and thrive.
 You can find them birdwatching, at a bookstore, or reading up on movements to create a better world.
 You can contact them at nvk.armcoop@gmail.com.